alexandroskapsalidis/resume-registry/README.md

 # Resume Registry Application

-A complete PHP & MySQL CRUD web application for managing user profiles.
+A complete PHP & MySQL CRUD web application for managing resume profiles.
-Each user can log in and manage only their own profiles.
+Each user can log in and manage only their own profiles, including dynamic work positions.

 ## Features